 Bishop Bruno’s 2016 Convention address is here.

 Rather than being controlled by a board of directors or other entity, Corp Sole is the legal responsibility of the Bishop of Los Angeles, the elected incumbent in office.
-At present, Bishop Diocesan J. Jon Bruno seeks the advice of the bishop suffragan and a group of skilled laypeople to administer the funds, although the legal responsibility is his alone.
+At present, Bishop Diocesan John Harvey Taylor seeks the advice of the Bishop Suffragan Diane Jardine Bruce and a group of skilled laypeople to administer the funds, although the legal responsibility is his alone.

 Since the establishment of Corp Sole in 1907, bishops of the Diocese have granted funds for certain ministries some of which were also partially funded by the Mission Share Fund budget.
 In 2018, diocesan convention received a consolidated budget showing contributions of Corp Sole, the Corporation of the Diocese, and MSF revenue primarily from pledges of parish and mission congregations.